temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Games-on-Networks-Peer-Effects.md

 ->a,c,d (1 is a specialized equilibrium, 2 is a distributed equilibrium,
          3 is not an equilibrium, as each of the players playing 1/4 has incentives to reduce her action to 0.)

+【Beyond 0-1 Choices - specialized】
+Consider the local public good setting covered in this lecture, so that player i's payoff is f(x + Σx) - cx
+Suppose x* = 1, i.e. f`(1) = c
+The picture depicts three action profiles, a, b and c, with the action taken by the node inside the circle.
+1: 1-0-1-0 (circle)
+2: 1/3-1/3-1/3-1/3 (circle)
+3: 0-1-1-1 (circle)
+Which statements are correct?
+a) 3 is a stable equilibrium
+b) 2 is an unstable equilibrium
+c) 1 is a stable equilibrium
+d) 2 is a stable equilibrium
+->b, c (According to the definition, a is a stable equilibrium, b is an unstable equilibrium, c is not an equilibrium.)

 ```